-- If a person is divorced, but her marriage lasted 10 years or longer, she may receive 50% of her ex-spouse's full retirement amount (assuming the benefit based on her work is less than the benefit based on her ex-spouse's work).
-The spousal collection of Social Security benefits will continue even if the main spouse remarries.
-However, if the collecting spouse remarries, the benefits collection will cease. - A Transfer on Death (TOD) account designation is used to avoid probate, but not estate taxes. - In a qualified retirement plan, 100% of withdrawals are taxed as ordinary income. - A Qualified Domestic Relations Order (QDRO) is created to divide a person's retirement account during a divorce. - Spouses benefitting from a QDRO are not subject to early withdrawal penalties. - In a non-qualified retirement plan, only the earnings are taxed as ordinary income at the time of withdrawal. - If a primary residence is sold, \$250,000 of any gains are excluded from taxes if filing a single tax return, or \$500,000 is excluded if filing a joint tax return. - A SIMPLE 401(k) is an employer sponsored retirement plan for businesses that that have no more than 100 employees (maximum contribution is \$12,500). - If an employer offers a SIMPLE 401(k) plan, it cannot offer any other retirement plan and it's not required to follow non-discrimination rules. - A company may choose to offer a deferred compensation plan as an incentive to retain employees. - A Roth IRA may create a deductible loss when all Roth accounts are closed and the amount received is less than the investment, minus distributions. - An individual can purchase real estate in an IRA as long as the property is not the primary residence, vacation home, or business location for the individual. - Beneficiaries are taxed on income that's distributed by a trust, but not taxed on the principal that remains in the trust. - Primary beneficiaries are the first to receive payments if an annuity owner dies or out of a trust account. - Contingent beneficiaries will only be paid after the primary beneficiary dies. - Distributions from a 529 plan may pay for tuition at a foreign university. - A 529 plan is also referred to as a Qualified Tuition Plan (QTP). - 529 plan assets are not owned by the beneficiary. - Individuals are able to take up to \$10,000 in distributions annually from their 529 plans to pay for private school tuition and books for grades K through 12-in addition to using their account proceeds for college costs. - When assets are inherited, the recipient's basis is the market value at the time of donor's death, with any gains generated by the sale of the assets being treated as long-term capital gains. - In order to avoid taxation when distributing an estate, any amount that exceeds the estate tax exclusion should only be donated to charities.
-Ultimately, these donations are not governed by the annual gift rule. - A general partner has a personal obligation to repay creditors of the partnership. - A person's attitude toward money relates to whether a person is interested in investing the funds or making a personal purchase of a luxury item. - Owners of an LLC are referred to as members and report their income on Form K-1.
+- Full retirement age for Social Security is between the ages of 66 and 67 depending on the year of the person's birth. - If a person has reached full retirement age, has begun to collect Social Security benefits, and continues to work, the benefit amount will not be reduced by the person's earnings. - If a person has NOT yet reached full retirement age, has begun to collect benefits, and continues to work, then \$1.00 of the benefit payment is deducted for every \$2.00 of earnings above an earnings limit. - If a person is divorced, but her marriage lasted 10 years or longer, she may receive 50% of her ex-spouse's full retirement amount (assuming the benefit based on her work is less than the benefit based on her exspouse's work). - The spousal collection of Social Security benefits will continue even if the main spouse remarries.
+However, if the collecting spouse remarries, the benefits collection will cease. - A gift tax applies to gifts exceeding \$10,000 per person, per year, adjusted for inflation.
+(Currently, the maximum is \$15,000.) - With a community property arrangement, if one spouse dies, the cost basis of assets held in the account will step-up to the market value at the time of the person's death. - A Transfer on Death (TOD) account designation is used to avoid probate, not estate taxes. - Qualified IRA investments include fixed or variable annuities, REITs, common stocks, corporate or government debt, U.S. gold minted coins, and real estate. - When evaluating IRA holdings, municipal securities and other tax-advantaged investments will require immediate suitability consideration. - In a qualified retirement plan, 100% of withdrawals are taxed as ordinary income. - A Qualified Domestic Relations Order (QDRO) is created to divide a person's retirement account during a divorce. - Spouses benefitting from a QDRO are not subject to early withdrawal penalties. - In a non-qualified retirement plan, only the earnings are taxed as ordinary income at the time of withdrawal. - Upon the sale of a primary residence, \$250,000 of any gains are excluded from taxes if filing a single tax return, or \$500,000 is excluded if filing a joint tax return. - A SIMPLE 401(k) is an employer-sponsored retirement plan: - It's for businesses that that have no more than 100 employees - The employer cannot offer any other retirement plan - The plan is not subject to non-discrimination rules - A company may choose to offer a deferred compensation plan as an incentive to retain employees. - A Roth IRA may create a deductible loss when all Roth accounts are closed and the amount received is less than the investment, minus distributions. - An individual can purchase real estate in an IRA as long as the property is not the primary residence, vacation home, or business location for the individual. - Beneficiaries are taxed on income that's distributed by a trust, but not taxed on the principal that remains in the trust. - Primary beneficiaries are the first to receive payments if an annuity owner dies or out of a trust account. - Contingent beneficiaries will only be paid after the primary beneficiary dies.